advoor/nova-editor-js/UPGRADING.md

 - PHP requirement is now 8.0+
 - Laravel requirement is now 8.0+

+### Medium impact changes

+- `NovaEditorJsField::displayUsing` now recieves a `NovaEditorJsData` instance, instead of a `string|array`.
+  - `NovaEditorJsData` is a Fluent type, can be treated as an `iterable`.

 ### Low impact changes

 - The Table component has been updated.
 While this shouldn't affect the data model, you're best off checking it.
+- Using the `NovaEditorJsCast` on your Eloquent models is now recommended over casting fields to an array.

 ## From 1.x to 2.x